 I loved the practical work in my theatre modules as it gave me the chance to explore abstract theories and ideas, which I had studied in seminars, through live performance.
 The resulting performances often turned out pretty weird but they opened new perspectives and a deeper level of understanding that I could then apply to essays and across other modules.

-As I progressed through my years at Leeds, I managed to discover more and more societies.
-I played Intra-mural football for English all three years and was a member of Folk Soc, the Union Music Library, Theatre Group and Leeds Student Radio.In my third year I undertook an Erasmus year abroad at Ludwig Maximilian University in Munich.
+As I progressed through my years at Leeds I discovered more and more student societies.
+I played intramural football for English all three years and was a member of Folk Soc, the Union Music Library, Theatre Group and Leeds Student Radio.In my third year I undertook an Erasmus year abroad at Ludwig Maximilian University in Munich.
 I studied mostly in English and took a combination of American Studies and Literature which I found really rewarding, including some cool subjects like Native American Literature and the work of Bob Dylan.

-The whole experience of living in central Europe was great as it gave me a chance to travel and visit friends in different Erasmus cities.
-Whilst the year didnt directly contribute to my overall grade, I think it gave me confidence and time to develop more of my own ideas with help of some of the best American and German professors working at the University.
+The whole experience of living in central Europe was great as it gave me a chance to travel and visit friends in different cities.
+Whilst the year didn't directly contribute to my overall grade, I think it gave me the confidence and time to develop more of my own ideas with help of some of the best American and German professors working at the University.
 It was a great cultural experience and has left me with some great friends and memories.

 I really enjoyed my course and would strongly encourage anyone to apply.
 There is such a great deal of flexibility within the course so you can always find an area of study that suits you.
 Dont be afraid to make a fool of yourself if you are devising practical work some of our best ideas came from improvisation and mistakes!